csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 101, 76, 74, 94, 94, 73, 74, 67, 107, 111, 108, 66
 ```

-Then, change the values in the `left` and `right` arrays, and make sure that your program still create the correct array.
+Then, change the values in the `left` and `right` arrays, and make sure that your program still creates the correct array.